 Anchor Alert is an advanced anchor alarm application from SlimJiM Software developed exclusively for Android.
 Anchor Alert was the first anchor alarm available for Android and still leads the rest in terms of features and reliability.

 It features point and click anchor projection using the phone's built-in GPS and compass and allows setting of an exclusion area and optional slack zone.
-Together with the audible, haptic (vibration) and SMS* alerts which may be used in any combination, the capability to control it by SMS* from another phone and support for running as a background task which allows the phone's GPS to sleep to save power, Anchor Alert is the world's most advanced smart-phone based anchor alarm.
+Together with the audible and haptic (vibration) alerts and support for running as a background task which allows the phone's GPS to sleep to save power, Anchor Alert is the world's most advanced smart-phone based anchor alarm.

 Anchor Alert is only available on the Google Play store.